Skip to main content

 Park History

-The Ilha do Corvo Natural Park was established in 2008 under the Azores regional network of protected areas, encompassing the entire island and surrounding marine environment in recognition of its outstanding natural heritage value.
-The park classification built upon earlier designations including Important Bird Area status reflecting Corvo's significance for seabirds and vagrant landbirds.
-UNESCO Biosphere Reserve status further recognizes the island as an exceptional example of a small, isolated oceanic ecosystem where conservation and human habitation must be carefully balanced, given the extreme spatial constraints and limited resources available.
+The Ilha do Corvo Natural Park was established on 5 November 2008 under Regional Legislative Decree 44/2008/A, as part of the Azores regional network of protected areas, encompassing the entire island and surrounding marine environment in recognition of its outstanding natural heritage value.
+[1] The park classification built upon earlier designations including Important Bird Area status reflecting Corvo's significance for seabirds and vagrant landbirds.
+UNESCO Biosphere Reserve status was granted in September 2007, recognizing the island as an exceptional example of a small, isolated oceanic ecosystem where conservation and human habitation must be carefully balanced, given the extreme spatial constraints and limited resources available.
+[2]

 Major Trails And Attractions